 Not on the High Street

-Not on the High Street is a bit of a trickier place to sell your crafts online.
-It’s harder to join as they’re selective about the items that are sold on the site – they want everything to be top-quality.
+Selling on Not on the High Street can be a bit trickier than other sites; it’s harder to join as they’re selective about the items that are sold on the site – they want everything to be top-quality.
 If you think you’ve got what it takes, apply on their site and wait to hear back from one of their team.

 If you’re accepted, there are set-up fees of £199, and at 25% on every sale, the commission prices are higher than some competitor sites.